-Read about these developments and more in the May 2019 Washington Insights.
+Read the July 2019 Washington Insights.

 Washington Insights provides the latest news, guidance, and inside-the-beltway advice on the complex subject of financial aid in higher education.
 Washington Insights is prepared by Dr. Sharon Bob, Ph.D., the Distance Education Accrediting Commission's Special Consultant on Student Aid.